-Greetings from Auschwitz: A Book About Postcards from the Worst Holiday Ever
+Greetings from Auschwitz: A Book about Postcards from the Worst Holiday Ever

 Do you consider yourself an artist or a researcher?

 I don’t consider myself an artist.
-If I had to describe myself somehow, I feel more I’m an author of the project, and this book is, to me, a form of visual essay, an intellectual statement.
+If I had to describe myself somehow, I feel more I’m an author of the project, and this book is to me, is a form of visual essay, an intellectual statement.

 How would you describe your goal for creating this project?